Deploy SaaS Localization Technology That Supports Advanced Automation Features

-Let’s start with what may seem like an obvious point which you may have heard many times.
+Let’s start with what may seem like an obvious point that you may have heard many times.
 If you’re launching an effort to make your whole SaaS localization program more efficient, a good way to start is by listing every single activity and workflow step in your program and identifying whether they are automated or manual.
 Note that this process can lead to surprising results, and in particular will help you define what you mean by automated.
 Pro-tip: Semi-automated is also a valid category to use here.
-Automation is one of the most important baseline characteristics in the efficiency of any localization program.
+Automation is one of the most important baseline characteristics in the efficiency of any SaaS localization program.
 Automated tasks not only take less time, but they also remove the risk of human error.
 If a task is manual and can be automated, this evaluation will identify that for you, and also illustrate if you’re tooled up to further automate other processes.

 Alex Zekakis

-Nowadays, dealing with SaaS localization management in any manual way is not good business practice at best.
+Nowadays, dealing with SaaS localization management in any manual way is not a good business practice at best.
 It becomes fully unsustainable as the workload starts to increase, which comes from increased output volume, new markets, and additional languages you’re localizing into.
-In SaaS localization, the clearest example of a manual task which should be automated is the export and import of files for translations from your content system.
-If your content system is not connected to your localization process/technology, it’s safe to say that someone in your team is manually importing and exporting files for translation and sending them via email to the linguists.
+In SaaS localization, the clearest example of a manual task that should be automated is the export and import of files for translations from your content system.
+If your content system is not connected to your SaaS localization process/technology, it’s safe to say that someone in your team is manually importing and exporting files for translation and sending them via email to the linguists.
 Furthermore, they may have to spend additional time fixing errors such as label or tag issues in the translation.

 This normally means hours of work as opposed to an automatic workflow which takes seconds.
 To move toward automation, you need to underpin your localization program with the right SaaS localization technology.